Responding to Emotional Abuse in Personal Relationships

 Bullies are also skilled in the manipulation of the public’s idea of fairness.
 Bullies try to make you look unfair and have no qualms about accusing you of being unreasonable when it is they who are unreasonable.
 They know your fear of confrontation because relying on your fear has been a survival strategy for them.
 Survival for the bully means besting others, which is way more effective for getting what they want than the victim’s strategy of just getting by.
 But you don’t have to have a history of abuse to be cheated by a bully.
 It’s just worse for you if you’ve haven’t healed your victim strategies.
 Bullies bully and don’t negotiate because it rewards them immensely.
 It “works” for them, at least in the short run, but it harms others.

 And if all else fails, the bully will retaliate unfairly.
 A fear of confrontation is costly when dealing with a bully.
 Plus, with their relentlessness, for the sake of peace and quiet, many people living with bullies relent more than they know is right.
 They also pick and chose their battles, which is not an unreasonable survival strategy.
 In order to confront a bully, you have to steal yourself for the consequences.
 They will accuse you of being the selfish one.
 While that feels deeply personal, it is mostly a manipulative survival strategy.
 They may punish you in a variety of ways, and it is important to be prepared for that reality.
 It will be unpleasant for awhile and keep an eye out for your long term goals.
-(Of course, if they are physically dangerous, it is important to have a safety plan or plan an exit strategy.)
+(Of course, if they are physically dangerous, it is important to plan an exit strategy.)

 At the beginning of the Chapter Verbal Self-Defense in A ToolKit for Healing, there is this guideline: